FAQ for Tenants

 What is the cancellation policy?

-Strict—this policy states that if tenant cancels at any time, they are obligated for the full amount of rent, unless the house rebooks, in which case they are obligated for the cost of The Knowles Company commission and booking fee only.
+Standard—if a tenant cancels at any time, they are obligated for the full amount of rent, unless the house rebooks, in which case they are obligated for the cost of The Knowles Company commission and booking fee only.
 These potential costs are detailed both in your rate quote provided by the Rental Agent and in the body of the lease agreement you sign.

 Do I have to pay extra for cleaning?

 The cost of normal departure cleaning varies by house.
 Some houses include the cost, others add the cost as a flat rate, and other homeowners bill the tenants after departure for the actual costs of cleaning.
 If you become a tenant, you'll note that at the top of the lease it reads, "Upon Termination, Tenant to pay for:" and underneath is written “Departure Cleaning” or "Excess Cleaning."
 “Excess Cleaning” means that if it takes the cleaner longer than normal to clean the house because you left it a mess, then you would be responsible for the added costs.We do ask that when leaving the home, you leave it in clean condition with all dishes washed and put away, garbage bagged, bed sheets stripped, and at least one load in laundry.
 For leases that only charge for “Excess Cleaning,” as long as you do the above and there isn't any damage, you should receive your security deposit in full.
 Tenants are generally expected to pay for interim cleaning as desired and by prior arrangement with the homeowner's cleaner well in advance of your stay.
 Cleaners are generally not available for daily cleaning.

 How much is the security deposit and what would it be used for?